-Contributed Services and Assets - During the years ended June 30, 2019 and 2018, Opera received services contributed by volunteers.
+Contributed Services and Assets - During the years ended June 30, 2020 and 2019, Opera received services contributed by volunteers.
 A significant amount of those donated services are not reflected in the financial statements because they do not meet the criteria for recognition of such volunteer efforts.
 Additionally, the value of contributed services which did meet the requirements for recognition in the financial statements was not material and has not been recorded.

 Fair Value Measurements - The Organization has determined the fair value of certain assets and liabilities.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-Opera employs valuation techniques which maximize the use of observable inputs and minimize the use of unobservable inputs.
+Opera employs valuation techniques which maximize the use of observable inputs.